monicahq/monica/docs/contribute/translate.md

 You can [open an issue](https://github.com/monicahq/monica/issues/new) to request a new language.

+To enable a new language in Monica:
+* we have to configure it in Crowdin first.
+This is something we must do ourselves (we: members of the project).
+To do it, we need to go to Settings > Translations > Target Languages and add the new locale here.
-To add a new language, we have to configure it in Crowdin first.
-We also need to add the name of the language in [the main English settings file](https://github.com/monicahq/monica/blob/master/resources/lang/en/settings.php).
+* you need to add the name of the language in [the main English settings file](https://github.com/monicahq/monica/blob/master/resources/lang/en/settings.php).
+* you also need to update the [lang-detector.php file](https://github.com/monicahq/monica/blob/master/config/lang-detector.php) too.
+* run `php artisan lang:generate` to generate the new JSON file, and run `yarn run production` to compile the JS with those new strings.

+Then, submit your PR for review.
+A good example of adding a new locale can [be found here](https://github.com/monicahq/monica/pull/1684).

 ## <a name='Rules'></a>Rules